MBA Study Abroad Experience

 We address these questions by talking directly to executives of some of the leading companies in Spain and Portugal.
-The Iberian Peninsula has been at the vanguard of the sustainability movement and this course offers a unique opportunity to witness, first-hand, effective sustainability initiatives by firms such as El Corte Ingles, Grupo Santander, Acciona, Grupo Amorim, Grupo Sonae, and others.
+The Iberian Peninsula has been at the vanguard of the sustainability movement and this course offers a unique opportunity to witness, first-hand, effective sustainability initiatives by firms such as El Corte Ingles, Grupo Siro, Acciona, Grupo Amorim, Grupo Sonae, The Navigator Company, Taylor Fladgate and others.